elevenlabs/elevenlabs-android/README.md

 ## Permissions

 You have to request the `android.permission.RECORD_AUDIO` runtime permission yourself before starting a voice session.
+Text‑only sessions don't need this permission.

 Permissions (and a service) are added to your `AndroidManifest.xml` automatically by the LiveKit SDK.
 Certain ones are not needed to use the ElevenLabs SDK so you can remove them if don't need them: